 Muslims’ Burgeoning Power in the UK

 British Muslims are a powerful force for good, a people in the UK who can make a real contribution and a difference to people’s lives both at home and overseas.
 David Cameron once mentioned our massive charitable contributions, when in his Ramaḍān message he said:

 “Charity – this is one of the things that Islām is all about.
 Here in Britain Muslims are our biggest donors; they give more to charity than any other faith group”.

-Even though it is very out of character and even hypocritical for Cameron to have wished us well for Ramaḍān whilst his government were cracking down, and continue to do so, on our freedoms everywhere else in our lives, nevertheless we should feel very proud of our generosity especially in the acknowledgment that we give more in charity than other faith groups.
+Even though it is very out of character and even hypocritical for Cameron to have wished us well for Ramaḍān whilst his government were cracking down, and continue to do so, on our freedoms everywhere else in our lives, nevertheless we should feel very proud of our generosity especially in the acknowledgement that we give more in charity than other faith groups.
 Since Muslims are only 5% of the total population this is a huge achievement.
 Cameron probably got his information from an ICM poll taken in 2013, which revealed that Muslims gave more in charity per head than individuals of other faiths.

 The second atypical commendation of British Muslims that occurs every year, however, is somewhat bittersweet.
 There were studies reported in normally viciously anti-Muslim papers like The Times and Daily Mail about the economic impact of Ramaḍān in the UK;

 “Ramaḍān Boosts Britain’s Big Supermarkets With £100 Million Sales Uplift.”